Will-G-Comnisky/Will-G-Comnisky/README.md

-# Hi, i'm Will!
+# Hi, I'm Will!
 Glad you're here! ☺️

 - 🌱 I’m currently learning HTML, CSS, Javascript, SASS and developing websites to practice my skills in front end developing.
 - 📝 I'm currently studying Analysis and Systems Development, and also a Front End Enginner vocational course.